nonsleepr/edu_10gen_dl/README.md

     pip install -r requirements.txt

 Populate `config.py` with domain and credentials of site, from which you're going to download videos.

+Optionally set another options in `config.py` like `writesubtitles` to enable subtitles.

 ### Usage:

 + `python edx_dl.py`